Run-time Chain Upgradability

 6. Abstain votes don't count toward quorum

-2. When: After council voting period ends and requirements are met
+2. When: After the council voting period ends and requirements are met

-3. Result: Proposal is executed and proposer gets deposit back
+3. Result: Proposal is executed, and the proposer gets the deposit back

 Creating a Proposal